P2GR/datamapper/docs/guide/datamapper-2/query-builder.md

 ## Core Concepts at a Glance
 - Every `DataMapper` model can hand back a `DMZ_QueryBuilder` pipeline.
-- Stick to snake_case helpers such as `order_by`; camelCase calls are still auto-converted for legacy code paths.
+- Use snake_case helpers such as `order_by`; camelCase variants are no longer supported.
 - Builder chains return the builder until `get()` or another terminal method executes the SQL.
 - Result helpers (`collect()`, `first()`, `value()`, etc.) decide how the record set comes back.